heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 #### Creating and submitting pull requests

 {Provide instructions for creating and submitting pull requests.
 This section can also detail instructions for code reviews as pull requests and code reviews can go hand-in-hand.
 Also, if applicable, you can share a link or include the pull request template that you want contributors to use within this section.}

+### Office hours

+{If you meet up regularly, share information on your office hours and a link to a reocurring meeting invite, if applicable.}

 ---